 Licensing: There is no licensing requirement.
 Registration: A register is maintained by the GX League Office.
+Taxonomy/standards: Details to be determined.
+Market protection: Details to be determined.
 Reporting: The volume of emissions removed/reduced must be surveyed and reported to a certification authority.